 Can You Take Antibiotics and Drink Alcohol?

 Combining antibiotics and alcohol will not usually lower your antibiotic’s effectiveness, but it may cause side effects and hinder your body’s natural ability to heal itself.
-Drinking alcohol while you’re fighting an infection can lead to upset stomach dehydration, lower your immune response and interrupt normal sleep.
-Some antibiotics can also be dangerous for your liver, so it’s important to check with your doctor or pharmacist before mixing antibiotics and alcohol.
+Drinking alcohol while fighting an infection can lead to upset stomach dehydration, lower your immune response, and interrupt normal sleep.
+Some antibiotics can also be dangerous for your liver, so you must check with your doctor or pharmacist before mixing antibiotics and alcohol.

 When the body breaks down alcohol, it produces acetaldehyde, which can cause nausea.
 Many people taking antibiotics already experience stomach or digestive side effects, and drinking alcohol while on these medications can increase feelings of nausea.
 In addition to gastrointestinal issues, both antibiotics and alcohol can hinder cognitive function, concentration, and coordination.
-Another thing to consider with antibiotics and alcohol is the fact that drinking interferes with the essential processes of the body like hydration, and sleep and these are critical components of recovering from a bacterial illness.
+Another thing to consider with antibiotics and alcohol is that drinking interferes with the body’s essential processes, like hydration and sleep, and these are critical components of recovering from a bacterial illness.
 Due to these factors, it’s best to stay away from alcohol for the duration of antibiotic treatment.